andlo/mycroft-skills-list-gitbook/skills/nevermind-skill.ChanceNCounter.md

 ---
 description: Dismisses Mycroft  DON'T INSTALL THIS!
+The name doesn't play nice with STT right now, so you're
 ---

 ### _nevermind-skill.ChanceNCounter_